One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 • 2 cloves garlic minced

-• ½ tsp each chili powder ground coriander, ground cumin, oregano, sweet paprika, onion powder
+• ½ teaspoon each chili powder ground coriander, ground cumin, oregano, sweet paprika, onion powder

 • 1 can 540 ml/19 oz pinto beans, drained and rinsed (or 1½ cups cooked pinto beans)